Shopify/checkout-sheet-kit-android/README.md

 ### Monitoring the lifecycle of a checkout session

-You can extend the `DefaultCheckoutEventProcessor` interface to register callbacks for key lifecycle events during the checkout session:
+Extend the `DefaultCheckoutEventProcessor` abstract class to register callbacks for key lifecycle events during the checkout session:

 ```kotlin